20 Website Mistakes That Kill Conversions

 So take the great losses caused by making any of the 20 website mistakes, as great lessons, that will allow you to maximise conversions for your business.

 Over to You…

-Do you agree or disagree with 20 Website Mistakes That Kill Conversions?
-Or is there something missing or you would like to add??
+Do you agree with 20 Website Mistakes That Kill Conversions?
+Or is there something missing, or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.

 Want to Talk Copywriting or SEO?

 Please contact me and let’s have a chat!